What to Know About Dry Shampoo If You Have Textured Hair

 Pump Up Fine Strands

 If your hair is on the finer side, the struggle to achieve volume is very real.
 What dry shampoo does is adds texture, grit, and essentially a light layer on top of your strands to help make it look thicker.
 Also, by absorbing any oils or any lingering product buildup at your roots, you’ll be able to see more volume at the crown and all around.
+Deryck uses the L’Oréal Paris Magic Root Cover Up ($9) to both cover any grays and to add texture to finer hair.
 Keep in mind that curly doesn’t always equate to thick.
 Even with a head full of curls, your hair can still be limp at the root.
 “Fine hair benefits from dry shampoo the most.
 The added texture creates an illusion of volume, which is perfect for thinner hair textures,” says Deryck.
 You won’t need it often, so reserve your use for when you really need it.

 MORE: The Real Way You Should be Double Shampooing